 It can be beneficial to both employees and business owners to reach a workers’ comp settlement.
 The State of New Jersey has two types of settlement arrangements:

 Section 22 settlement.
 In this situation, the insurance company agrees to pay permanent disability benefits in installments.
-This would not require the employee to give up rights to future medical care, and if the condition worsens, the claim could be reopened and additional benefits requested.
+This would not require the employee to give up rights to future medical care, and if the condition worsens, the workers' compensation case could be reopened and additional benefits requested.
 This additional claim can be made for two years from the final payment of the original settlement.

 Several factors affect the outcome of a workers’ compensation settlement.
-New Jersey claims can be contingent upon the severity of the injury, needs for ongoing medical care, pre-injury wages, ability to return to work, and other pieces of evidence presented.
+New Jersey claims can be contingent upon the severity of the injury, needs for ongoing medical care, pre-injury wages, ability to return to work, and other pieces of evidence presented during the evaluation.

 An injured employee must file a workers' comp claim within a specific statute of limitations.
 New Jersey’s time limit for filing a claim is two years from the date of injury or the date of the last payment of compensation, whichever is later.